ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 You may only use mobile computing devices provided by the Department for authorised purposes.

-Any changes to mobile computer hardware or software must be authorised under the Department’s Change Management (RFC) arrangements.
+Any changes to mobile computer hardware or software must be authorised under the Department's Change Management (RFC) arrangements.
 Prior notification of the proposed change to your IT Security Officer may avoid delays in gaining authorisation.
 You may not install any software, or reconfigure any operating system or security settings, unless prior written approval based on the submission of a Change Request (RFC) has been given.

 Only the authorised service provider and/or administrative staff may carry out reconfiguration of any departmental mobile computer.

-You must not take any mobile computing device capable of recording or transmitting sound or images including mobile ‘phones, into any room where material above OFFICIAL is discussed or displayed, even when the device is switched off.
+You must not take any mobile computing device capable of recording or transmitting sound or images including mobile 'phones, into any room where material above OFFICIAL is discussed or displayed, even when the device is switched off.

 Do not remove any audit tags or asset labels stuck onto the mobile computer.
 If the audit tag or asset label becomes illegible or detached contact your IT help desk.